 - provided 61% of foreign investment in New Zealand (worth $68.7 billion).

-New Zealand exporters currently grapple with a complex web of different rules when they trade in the RCEP region.
-This agreement delivers a single set of rules covering all 15 markets, making trade simpler and reducing compliance costs for exporters.
+New Zealand exporters grapple with a complex web of different rules when they trade in the RCEP region.
+This agreement delivers a single set of rules with RCEP partners, making trade simpler and reducing compliance costs for exporters.

 RCEP addresses non-tariff barriers to trade in goods, reducing the time exporters spend waiting for goods to clear customs, and helps create opportunities for New Zealand exporters to get their products and services into regional value chains.

 New Zealand has existing free trade agreements with all the RCEP countries, which have already eliminated tariffs on most New Zealand exports.
 However RCEP will further reduce tariff barriers for New Zealand exporters to Indonesia on some food and manufactured goods.

 RCEP provides New Zealand service suppliers and investors with legal protections that guarantee market access and treatment equivalent to that given to local and foreign competitors, unless subject to country-specific exceptions.